-But which one should you choose and where should you go to get the cheapest massage in Bangkok?
+But which type of Thai massage treatment should you choose and where should you go to get the cheapest massage in Bangkok?

 Massage is very popular with Thais, and Bangkok massage shops or spas can be seen in every shopping centre or streetscape.

-There are various types of massage to be aware of:
+There are various types of Thai massage to be aware of:

-Some Bangkok massage shops also offer spa treatments.
+Some more upmarket Bangkok massage shops also offer spa treatments as well.